-Potential suppliers are required to actively confirm the Group sustainability requirements on the supplier platform before submitting a tender.
-In order to give the sustainability requirements even greater weighting, they have been incorporated into contracts with suppliers since 2014 and have been supplemented by elements of a Code of Conduct for business partners.
+To lend the sustainability requirements even more weight, in 2014 they became an integral part of the contract with suppliers, and elements of a code of conduct for business partners were added.
 In addition to the previously valid environmental and social standards, they now also include an auditing right, a right to extraordinary termination in the event of violation and greater importance is attached to anti-corruption measures, money laundering, import and export controls and statements regarding free competition.

-The specific VW Group requirements regarding sustainability in supplier relations can be found at www.vwgroupsupply.com and are available for download in the right-hand column.
+The specific VW Group requirements regarding sustainability in its relationships with suppliers can be found at www.vwgroupsupply.com and are available for download in the right-hand column.

 As we see it, the focal point of all measures is positive development of business relationships and dialogue with our suppliers.
 If we feel that improvements are needed in regard to environmental protection or social standards, we offer our support – if necessary we even involve our Works Council members, company doctors and environmental experts.
 In addition, a mandatory e-learning training module on the topic of sustainability has been available in nine languages on the central business platform of the Volkswagen Group since early 2012.
 If a supplier is not able or willing to meet our sustainability requirements despite our support, we will consider terminating our cooperation.